TIBCO Scribe® Online Connector For Tools

 Base64Decode

 DecodeOutput is an output property, used to convert your input base64 encoded string to its String value.
 This function works similar to the decode tool at the BASE64 Decode and Encode site.
-A common use-case would be to validate base64 encoded values.
+A common use-case is to validate base64 encoded values.

 Base64DecodeToBytes